Delayed Delivery

 You can also use delayed delivery to implement a backout/retry design pattern.
 When a microservice is processing a message, it may encounter a transient error, and need to defer processing of the message to a later time.
 This can easily be done by having the microservice publish the message to a delayed delivery queue.
 Once the delivery delay time has passed, the delayed delivery queue will deliver the message back to the microservice for processing.

-To learn how to configure delayed delivery on queues, refer to Configuring Delayed Delivery, and for topic endpoints refer to Configuring Delayed Delivery.
+To learn how to configure delayed delivery using the Solace CLI, for queues see Configuring Delayed Delivery, and for topic endpoints see Configuring Delayed Delivery.